amnda-d/sideeye/doc/source/configFile.rst

 This section specifies the columns that should be included in the output file for region measures.
 Each output column has two parameters:

-``include``: Whether or not the column should be included in the output report, true or false.
+``exclude``: A boolean (true/false) value specifying whether the column should be excluded from the output report.
+If true, the column will be excluded.
+If false or not included in the configuration, the column will be included.

 ``header``: A title for the header of the column.
-Can be different from the name of the column parameter.
+If not specified, the default name will be used.

 Columns included in this section are: